 Do not run radio coax and intercom helmet cables in the same wire loom.
 RF can bleed over when transmitting, putting noise into the system.
 Never run coax or radio power cables near MSD or other ignition equipment.
 They create noise!
 If the coax is close to the MSD, the RF bleed can be so powerful it can actually turn the vehicle off!

 When tie wrapping the coax to the frame, be gentle!
 Do not crush the coax.
 If your coax looks flattened, kinked, frayed or worn, replace it.
-A $29.95 part can ruin thousands of dollars you have invested in a great communications system.
+A $29.95 part can ruin thousands of dollars you have invested in a great communications system, don’t ruin it.